People's Pension bereavement: 0300 2000 555 – no probate needed

 The People’s Pension is the UK’s largest independent commercial master trust, with over seven million members and more than 100,000 employers.
 Because it has been one of the default auto-enrolment providers since 2012, many families discover a People’s Pension exists only after a death – there may be no paperwork at home and no memory of the member ever discussing it.
 That does not mean the money is lost.

-This guide explains what happens to a People’s Pension when a member dies, how to contact the bereavement team, what documents you will need, and the important tax and nomination rules that affect how the money is paid.
+This guide explains what happens to a People’s Pension when a member dies, how the death benefit works depending on the member’s status at death, how to contact the bereavement team, what documents you will need, and the important tax and nomination rules that determine how the money is paid.
 It is written for spouses, civil partners, children, executors, and anyone else dealing with the practical side of a bereavement.

 Quick reference: